burakakca/tailwindcss-jit-cdn/Readme.md

-For mor information check [this out](https://beyondco.de/blog/tailwind-jit-compiler-via-cdn)
+For more information check [this out](https://beyondco.de/blog/tailwind-jit-compiler-via-cdn)